• Skip to Content

 Scenic Design and Technology

-The student must design at least two major productions during the period of study, at least one of which must be fully realized for the public.
+The student must design scenery for at least two major productions during the period of study, at least one of which must be fully realized for the public.

 • School of Art and Design